ShreedharJoshi31/task-hive/README.md

 ## What is this ?

-This is a minimalist replica of a issue-tracking software called [Jira](https://www.atlassian.com/software/jira).
+Task Hive is a robust issue-tracking software, designed to streamline project management, enhance team collaboration, and enable real-time progress tracking for projects.

 <br/>